Sammuel21/pridav-music-project/README.md

 **XGBoost Regressor** proved to be a much better choice in modeling popularity than linear models, this algorithm combines multiple gradient boosting algorithms to create a complex system which centralizes the output.
 With optimization we have managed to climb up to the Test R^2 = 0.58.
 The optimization has been performed using Randomized search with 100 iterations and 5-fold cross-validation.
-Based on research listed bellow you can find the top 5% parameters (CI = 95%) with just 60 iterations of randomsearch.
+Based on research listed below you can find the top 5% parameters (CI = 95%) with just 60 iterations of random search.

-Random-searhc optimization reseach:
+Random-search optimization research:
 - https://web.archive.org/web/20160701182750/http://blog.dato.com/how-to-evaluate-machine-learning-models-part-4-hyperparameter-tuning